Eceeomar/alx-higher_level_programming/0x0D-SQL_introduction/README.md

- A readme file for the solutions to the 0x0D.
-SQL - Introduction task
+Solution to the 0x0D-SQL_introduction task